 Chase Sapphire Reserve vs. Amex Platinum highlights

 Both of these travel credit cards come with flexible rewards programs and an array of important travel perks, but they’re not necessarily equal.
-We dove into the details of each of the card’s major benefits to see which one stands out the most in each category, and here’s what we found.
+We dove into the details of each card’s major benefits to see which one stands out the most in each category, and here’s what we found.

 Welcome bonus winner: Amex Platinum

-The Amex Platinum offers a welcome bonus of 100,000 Membership Rewards points after you spend $6,000 on purchases on your new card in your first six months of card membership.
-Your points are worth 1 cent apiece when you book travel through AmexTravel.com, bringing the welcome bonus value to $1,000.
+The Amex Platinum offers a welcome bonus of 100,000 Membership Rewards points after you spend $6,000 on purchases in your first six months of card membership.
+Your points are worth 1 cent apiece when you book travel through American Express Travel, bringing the welcome bonus value to $1,000.
 Plus, Amex Platinum gives you an extra three months to hit your spend requirement than the Chase Sapphire Reserve.